View content

 Social Research in Education at Winchester offers a programme of focused study of research methods applicable to educational settings and educational enquiry.
 You are equipped and encouraged to develop an in-depth understanding of research methods, research design, and the cultural and ethical contexts in which educational research takes place.
-The course helps you to develop advanced qualitative and quantitative research skills, which support you in starting or enhancing a career in research or as a senior professional able to support others in research endeavours, for example in schools.

 We focus on research design, which enables you to select appropriate approaches and methods to carry out investigations.
 It provides you with the opportunity to develop intellectual and practical skills, along with the ability to analyse and communicate complex ideas, and creatively plan and manage an independent postgraduate research project in education.
 It also equips you with the necessary skills to undertake further doctoral study.